MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/WYSIWYG(HTMLEditor).md

 Cosmos comes with the [Kendo UI WYSIWYG editor](https://demos.telerik.com/kendo-ui/editor/index) that has some enhancements.
 It comes with many functions you may expect with word processors and you can test-drive those functions on the [product documentation website](https://demos.telerik.com/kendo-ui/editor/all-tools).

 ### How to Enable
 The HTML editor isn't enabled for every web page by default.
-It is setup to only edit those sections of a web page that are "marked editable" using the [Code Editor](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/CodeEditor.md).
+It is setup to only edit those sections of a web page that have `<div></div>` blocks "marked editable" by the [Code Editor](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/CodeEditor.md).

+Here is an example of a DIV marked editable:

+`<div contenteditable="true"><!-- Everything in here can be edited by the HTML editor --></div>`

+### How to open the editor
+Start by either navigating to the page you want to modify using the "Editor" or by selecting the web page by choosing "Menu" then "Pages," then selecting "Edit" button by the page you want to work with.

+This will open a list of "versions" of that page.

+Look at the "Edit Tools" column.
+You should see a button for the "Code Editor" and if available for the "HTML Editor."
+Click on the HTML Editor to edit.

+If you do not see the HTML Editor button, the web page may not be [enabled for HTML editor use](#how-to-enable).
 ___
 Previous: [Create and Edit Content](https://github.com/CosmosSoftware/Cosmos.Cms/tree/main/Documentation/Content) Next: [Code Editor](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/CodeEditor.md) Releated: [Creating with VS Code](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/Creating-with-VS-Code.md)